cse110-fa21-group26/cse110-fa21-group26/specs/ADR.md

 ### Decision Outcome
 We chose to go with google because they have easy to read rules on formatting and are widley used by other platforms

+## Using local storage for Create New Recipe
+We decided we would use local storage to add the recipes the user created on their own.
+The app would create their own personal library where they can look at the recipes they added.

+## Using Jest for Testing
+To test our recipe application, Jest was the tool that we decided to use becuase it was more familiar to us and would be faster to implement for our testing.